previousnext/k6-starterkit/README.md

 ## What should I do with this starterkit?

-- Copy this starterkit into your application code base.
+- Copy this starterkit.
 - Add scenarios which are more appropriate for your project.
-- Adjust the base vitual users in the Makefile.
+- Update `src/k6.js` to register the scenarios.
+- Adjust or create `config/` files for your test run.
 - Execute a test with `make run`.
+- Execute a different configuration by updating `Makefile` or using `make run CONFIG=mild`.

 ## Example scenarios

-- **basic.js** - A simple script demonstrating how to check a page and wait t
+- **basic.js** - A simple script demonstrating how to check a page and wait.
 - **cookie.js** - How to use cookies to avoid logging into a site.
 - **httpauth.js** - How to test a site with http authentication configured.